FilipsFedotovs/ANNDEA/README.md

 4) *kinit username@CERN.CH -l 24h00m*
 5) Enter your lxplus password
 6) *python3 MH1_GenerateTrainClusters.py --TrainSampleID Test_Sample_1 --Xmin 50000 --Xmax 55000 --Ymin 50000 --Ymax 55000*
 7) After few minutes the script will ask for the user option (Warning, there are still x HTCondor jobs remaining).
-Type *600* and press *Enter*.
-The script will go to the autopilot mode.
+Type *R* and press *Enter*.
+The script will submit the subscript jobs and go to the autopilot mode.
 8) Exit tmux (by using *ctrl + b* and then typing  *d*).
-It will take around an hour for a script to finish.
+It can take up to few hours for HTCondor jobs to finish.

 [//]: # (4&#41; The script will ask which samples to use.
 Please type D and press ENTER.The script will send HTCondor jobs and exit.)